 Lead and its compounds are already subject to a number of restrictions under REACH.
 For example, the use of lead carbonates and lead sulphates in paints is prohibited by Entries 16 and 17 of Annex XVII, and lead and its compounds are restricted in jewellery and in articles supplied to the general public that can be mouthed by children, and in gunshot for shooting in wetlands, by Entry 63 of Annex XVII to REACH.

 More generally, Annex XVII Entries 28-30 apply restrictions to substances with harmonised classification as Category 1A or 1B carcinogens, mutagens or reproductive toxicants (CMRs) as or in chemicals supplied to the general public.

-The Consortium also continues to monitor for new Restriction proposals affecting its substances, including proposals under the fast-track – Article 68(2) – process by the European Commission to restrict CMRs in articles for consumer use.
+The Consortium also continues to monitor for new Restriction proposals affecting its substances, including proposals under the fast-track – Article 68(2) – process used by the European Commission to restrict CMRs in articles for consumer use.

 What is Restriction?